 over-knees socks, which can be folded down under your knees like kilt hose, might be a better choice than knee socks.
 Then you must visit a women's store, however, or order online.

-Clockwise; ordinary kilt hose, short socks, invisble socks, knee high socks.
+Clockwise, starting upper left; 1) ordinary kilt hose, 2) short socks, 3) invisble socks, 4) knee high socks.

 Can I wear tights or leggings on a cold day?

 The YouGov research, refered to earlier, indicated that some kilt wearers will wear tights and leggings under their kilts.
 On kilt forums, where it has been discussed, some are OK with it; others (most) are against.
 But after all you can see men wearing them under shorts, so why not?
 They should be non-transparent of course.
 And you might consider wearing kilt hose over your tights.